Close

 Power Delivery and Braking

 The brakes are strong, and the car tips nicely into slow-speed corners when you get off the brakes.
 This is different from the Porsche, for example, which requires more use of the brakes to turn.
-However, high-speed trail braking can unsettle the car, leading the front to feel numb and lead to a rear snap.
+However, high-speed trail braking can unsettle the car, leading the front to feel numb and leading to a rear snap.

 The engine has a wonderful sound, although it feels heavier and more unwieldy than the Corvette.
-The Mustang has a good top speed overall in iRacing too, but not to the extent of the Mustang GT3 in Assetto Corsa Competizione.
+The Mustang has a good top speed overall in iRacing, too, but not to the extent of the Mustang GT3 in Assetto Corsa Competizione.

 Aerodynamics and Bodywork